J-Katzen/greenieminer/miners/eth/Readme!!!.txt

 For multi-GPU systems, set Virtual Memory size in Windows at least 16 GB:
 "Computer Properties / Advanced System Settings / Performance / Advanced / Virtual Memory".

-This miner is free-to-use, however, current developer fee is 1% for Ethereum-only mining mode (-mode 1) and 2% for Ethereum+Decred mining mode (-mode 0), every hour the miner mines for 36 or 72 seconds for developer.
+This miner is free-to-use, however, current developer fee is 1% for Ethereum-only mining mode (-mode 1) and 2% for dual mining mode (-mode 0), every hour the miner mines for 36 or 72 seconds for developer.
-Decred is mined without developer fee.
+Decred/Siacoin/Lbry/Pascal is mined without developer fee.
-If you don't agree with the dev fee - don't use this miner.
+If you don't agree with the dev fee - don't use this miner, or use "-nofee" option.
+Attempts to cheat and remove dev fee will cause a bit slower mining speed (same as "-nofee 1") though miner will show same hashrate.

 This version is for recent AMD videocards only: 7xxx, 2xx and 3xx, 2GB or more.
 Recent nVidia videocards are supported as well.